Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 ```

 ## Splat iterator
-Iterating Arrays of Arrays can be cumbersome, but with parentheses we have parallel assignment, which acts just like the splat operator.
+Iterating nested ``Arrays`` can be cumbersome, but with parentheses we have parallel assignment, which acts just like the splat operator.

 ```ruby
 array = [[[1,2],[3,4]]]